GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis: Evaluation

 \subsection{RQ1: Measuring False Positives in the Non-vulnerable Top Contracts}

 In RQ1, we aim to measure \name's false alarm rate in analyzing non-vulnerable contracts.
-This is important because when using \name for massive scanning of on-chain contracts, we want to minimize the false alarms that require manual checking.
+This is important because when using \name for massive scanning of on-chain \fixme{token} contracts, we want to minimize the false alarms that require manual checking.

 For this purpose, we have collected the \textit{Top200} dataset, which consists of 303 contract projects that are deemed non-vulnerable.
 We present \name's analysis result of \textit{Top200} in Table~\ref{tab:logic_accuracy}.
 Along with the results of \textit{Web3Bugs} and \textit{DefiHacks}, we calculate the accuracy metrics at the function level for each tested vulnerability type.
 For example, if a project has been tested with five vulnerability types, the sum of all true positives, false positives, true negatives, and false negatives for this project should be 5.
-More specifically, we calculate the four accuracy metrics as follows:
+More specifically,

 \textbf{TP} is the number of true positives.
 One true positive is counted when \name successfully detects a ground-truth vulnerable function for the tested vulnerability type.

 \textbf{TN} is the number of true negatives.
 One true negative is counted when \name correctly does not report any vulnerable function for the tested vulnerability type.